Happy Holidays!

 1. Sustained growth doesn’t just happen.
 It always begins with a firm and focused shift to the left.
 This starts with instilling a growth mindset supported by clear strategies that provide multiple pathways to growth.
 In turn, these need to be supported by an equally clear commitment to developing the operational models and skills required to execute them.

-2. Growth planning doesn’t happen best in isolation.
+1. Growth planning doesn’t happen best in isolation.
 A huge amount of IP is hidden within your business.
 In a commercial context, growth is ultimately measured by revenue.
 So keep counsel with your key revenue winners, the people at the coal-face of revenue generation.
 Factor them into your planning and let their insights help you unlock the true potential of your business.

 If your business is stuck on the hamster wheel of delivery rather the bigger picture and the worlds your customers operate in, we can help you change perspective, plan a path forward and increase your chances of winning the contracts you aspire to.
 Like I said in Part 1, doing so requires you to think left, not right.
-But this simple shift in orientation can unlock a huge amount of latent growth and, in doing so, bring substantial rewards.
+But this simple left-shifting orientation can unlock a huge amount of latent growth and, in doing so, bring substantial rewards.

 1. Birshan M, Cvetanovski B, Doherty R, Freundt T, Gaeta A, Kelly G, Roth E, Seth I. and Zucker, J. Choosing to grow: The leader’s blueprint.
 July 7, 2022, accessed June 15, 2023. https://www.mckinsey.com/capabilities/growth-marketing-and-sales/our-insights/choosing-to-grow-the-leaders-blueprint